 Increasing NTOT, the number of particles used, will improve the expected reliability of the results.

 Increasing THICK, the thickness of the shield, should result in more absorptions and reflections.

-HIGH_CARD_SIMULATION, a FORTRAN90 program which simulates a situation in which you see the cards in a deck one by one, and must select the one you think is the highest and stop; the program uses GNUPLOT for graphics.
+HIGH_CARD_SIMULATION, a FORTRAN90 code which simulates a situation in which you see the cards in a deck one by one, and must select the one you think is the highest and stop; the program uses GNUPLOT for graphics.

-ISING_2D_SIMULATION, a FORTRAN90 program which carries out a Monte Carlo simulation of an Ising model, a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.
+ISING_2D_SIMULATION, a FORTRAN90 code which carries out a Monte Carlo simulation of an Ising model, a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.

 ISING_3D_SIMULATION, a FORTRAN90 code which carries out a Monte Carlo simulation of a 3D Ising model.

 NMS, a FORTRAN90 code which accompanies the book "Numerical Methods and Software", from which the REACTOR_SIMULATION program was extracted.